 There are six different types of salmon in the world and as all of them are extremely popular game and food fish, naturally, people ask a lot of questions about it.
 Salmon teeth are definitely one of the biggest topics of interest when it comes to this amazing fish.

-Salmon are really big predatory fish and as such, they have plenty of sharp teeth.
-While dwelling in saltwater, their teeth are deeply embedded in their fleshly lips, but as they enter freshwater territory, their bodies slowly deteriorate and the full size of their teeth is being exposed.
+Salmon are big predatory fish with plenty of sharp teeth.
+While dwelling in saltwater, their teeth are deeply embedded in their fleshly lips, but as they enter freshwater territory, their bodies slowly deteriorate, and the full size of their teeth becomes exposed.

 Do Salmon Have Teeth?

 Both Atlantic salmon (genus: Salmo) and Pacific salmon (genus: Oncorhynchus) have teeth.
 All salmon species are carnivores that mostly prey on smaller species of fish, and like all predators, they need teeth in order to grab hold of their prey.

 And hunt they do!
 No matter if they are in the sea, in rivers, or landlocked in big lakes, salmon are very active hunters that consume a lot of fish.